Email Marketing: Improving the Deliverability of Your Campaign

 To assist with your campaign's deliverability and identification, Wix Email Marketing automatically adds 5 DNS records (3 sendgrid.net keys and 2 ascendbywix.com keys) once a campaign is sent.
 These keys work in the background to validate your campaign and are expected behavior when assigning a custom mailbox as a sender address.

-Here are some best practices to follow to make sure your campaigns are getting to your subscribers' inboxes.
+Here are some best practices that we recommend following in order to ensure your campaigns are getting to your subscribers' inboxes.

-Only email subscribers (people signed up to your mailing list)
+Only email your subscribers (people who signed up to your mailing list)

 Build your email list organically